gmittal/ap-compsci/Problem Sets/README.md

 # Problem Sets
-Homework exercises taken from SICP textbook.
+Homework exercises completed from _Structure and Interpretation of Computer Programs_ textbook.

-(todo) elaborate on what these really are.
+Most of them are really interesting.
+Some are very challenging.
+It's not real homework, given that we complete most (if not all) of the work during class.